VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 * 👁️ Camera switching during video recording and option to lock device rotation while recording
 * 👌 Pinch to zoom in/out and tap to focus
 * 📱 Video merge utility
-* 🎞️ Built-in controls for flash, camera switch, camera button
+* 🎞️ Built-in buttons for flash, camera switch, camera
-* ⏱️ Supports square-cropping photos and saving to device Photos
+* ⏱️ Supports square-cropping photos and saving to device Photos library
-* 🧩 Photo confirmation flag and UI
+* 🧩 Photo confirmation options with built-in UI to show preview
 * 🔍 Customizable output photo dimensions and quality (saved as jpeg)